dev4press/debugpress/readme.txt

 To enable WordPress debug mode via `wp-config.php`, check out the article here: [WordPress Setup](https://debug.press/documentation/wordpress-setup/).

 == Changelog ==
+= 2.1 (2022.12.30) =
+* New: Tested with PHP 8.2 and WordPress 6.1
+* New: Query panel shows current post and metadata for that post
+* Edit: Improvements to the Query panel and organization of displayed data
+* Edit: Various language syntax improvements and changes
+* Edit: Kint Pretty Print Library 5.0.1
+* Fix: Several issues related to changes in PHP 8.2
+* Fix: Few minor issues with the layouts in the debugger panels
+* Fix: Missing semicolon in one instance in JavaScript

 = 2.0 (2022.08.31) =
 * New: Prevent loading of the debugger panel for REST request
 * New: Default PrettyPrint library has own CSS file